Making the Front Porch

 This photograph was then processed using "Paint Shop Pro" to eliminate the background and reduce them to scale size as shown.
 The photograph was then printed on high quality high gloss photographic paper to be used as a template.

-The template was then glued to a 1/4 " sheet of maple using ordinary glue stick paste so that the template can be easily removed after the corner brackets were cut using the scroll saw.
+The template was then glued to a 1/4 " sheet of maple using ordinary glue stick paste so that the template can be easily removed after the corner brackets were cut using a scroll saw.

 Shown on the right are the completed porch corner brackets which have been sanded to a smooth finish and ready for two primer coats of white paint and several top coats of high gloss exterior house paint.